Xundan91/ETH-AVAX-PROOF-Intermediate/Module-2-Assesment/README.md

 ## Executing program

+Make sure you have install Nodejs.
-1. Inside the project directory, in the terminal type: `npm i`
+1. Inside the project directory, in the terminal type: `npm install`
 2. Open two additional terminals in your VS code
 3. In the second terminal type: `npx hardhat node`
 4. In the third terminal, type: `npx hardhat run --network localhost scripts/deploy.js`